Keyboard shortcuts

 The Handler Function

-Your handler function receives a Request and returns a Response:
+Your handler function receives a Context and Request, and returns a Response:

 #![allow(unused)]